 Occupied by different bodies.

-As the media becomes more divisive and political leaders lay blame on ‘both sides’, Bite Your Tongue asks whether we should find ways to come together or express ourselves on our own terms.
+As the media becomes more divisive and political leaders lay blame on ‘both sides’, Bite Your Tongue asked whether we should find ways to come together or express ourselves on our own terms.

 TYPT puts emerging theatre makers together with established artists to develop their practice, test ideas and produce a brand new piece of theatre in just 4 weeks.
 The whole TYPT process is open to participants, from initial production meetings to script development sessions; from meetings with graphic designers to the get-out.